MuSR: Testing the Limits of Chain-of-thought with Multistep Soft Reasoning: Experiments

 \paragraph{Ablating our creation process} Finally, we aim to establish that the procedure we have presented so far in this paper is in fact necessary to produce high-quality data.
 Table~\ref{tab:ablations} shows a set of ablations on our construction procedure on 25 examples per domain, measured with several metrics.
 First, we track the length (\textbf{Len}) and diversity (\textbf{Div}) of the context, measured by self-BLEU of a sentence from one narrative compared with all other narratives.
 We also compute Fact Recall (R), which is a percentage of the number of facts entailed in the context from the gold reasoning trees leaf nodes, using GPT-4 to check for entailment of each fact.
 Finally, we evaluate GPT-4's performance.
 Although our goal is to make a challenging dataset, in the context of this table, low GPT-4 performance usually means that the examples are ambiguous or unsolvable.

 Basic prompting for any domain yields extremely short stories (often ten sentences in length).
 They are also usually very similar.
-Although the GPT-4 performance is quite low, anecdotally, we found these stories to have spurious solutions.
+The GPT-4 performance is quite low; anecdotally, we found these stories to have spurious solutions.
 Using diversity sampling to improve the reasoning gives a better set of reasoning examples including a minor boost in length, but again, the problems are not always solvable, nor are the solutions always consistent with the underlying ground truth.

-When we introduce reasoning trees (the MuSR ablations), we can see GPT-4's performance still remains low.
+When we introduce reasoning trees (the three MuSR variants), we can see GPT-4's performance still remains low.
 This is because prompting GPT-4 to generate a story from all the facts often leads to shorter stories and can elide facts: only 62\% of the facts from the original reasoning trees are entailed in the resulting story for murder mysteries.
 By introducing ``chaptering,'' we can see that fact recall increases and the story length nearly doubles in size while maintaining high diversity.
 Finally, the added tree validators to ensure the reasoning tree is constructed according to a set of rules (like not mentioning key items in deductions) fact recall increases slightly and GPT-4's performance increases substantially for Murder Mystery.
+Team Allocation did not require chaptering or validators to create good examples and thus has no ablations for these components.